wyanido/bw-signature-injector/README.md

 - If the image values aren't imported starting _exactly_ at the correct offset, the game will freeze.
 - Non-grayscale images are reset to black-and-white once the trainer card menu is closed, and will probably look terrible.
 If you want something that looks good long-term, set `grayscale` to `True` in the python script before running, and the image will be saved exactly how it looks when you import it.
+- In these games, the trainer card changes colour at different milestones.
+I have no idea if this changes the palette and would therefore ruin the coloured images.

 | Yuck.
 Gross.  | Nice and clean.  |
 | ------------- | ------------- |